adiConsultadd/Consultadd-Training/DBMS Training/Task-2/Readme.md

 # Task :
-#### In the second task we had to do the following things for an Event Management System :
+#### In the second task I had to do the following things :
-- Make Entity Relationship Diagram - ER Diagram
+- Make Entity Relationship Diagram - ER Diagram for an Event Management System
-- Make Class Diagram
+- Make Class Diagram  for an Event Management System
-- Give Working Queries
+- Give Working Queries for the Event Management System optimised till 3rd Normal Form

 # Approach :
 #### Firstly for an Event Management System we need to make the following Tables :